ALIENHHY/ALIENHHY.github.io/_pages/Internships.md

 Tencent (2024.09-Present)
 ======
-Department: ESG Coordination Office
+Department: ESG Coordination Office (under the guidance of Elmerpeng)

-Works:

 Exploring the fields of AI governance, cybersecurity and privacy protection: